-We all know that feeling of looking in the mirror and realizing it’s time to go back to the salon and sit for what feels like a whole day just to get a little color for a whole lot of money.
-Well, curly haired girls, things are looking up for you.
+We all know that feeling of looking in the mirror and realizing it’s time to go back to the salon and sit for what feels like a whole day just to get a little color for a lot of money.
+Well, curly-haired girls, things are looking up for you.
 Say hello to the days of less color, less salon time—and color and brilliance beyond compare.
-Scroll through to find out everything you need to know about the highlighting technique known as pintura!

 Pintura is a highlighting technique gaining popularity for its delicate nature and dimension-supplying color.
-Curly haired girls are flocking to their nearest salons for this new color sensation.
+It's name literally means "painting," getting it from how individual curls are painted with color.
+Curly-haired girls are flocking to their nearest salons, which are all opting to offer this popular coloring method.
 Not only does it cut down the time in the salon chair, but its helps the stylist/colorist create a customized look.
-Colorists are able to get right up to the root with this technique, and it’s especially great if you’re only going in for a touch-up: The colorist will only color the part that has grown out, without adding unnecessary chemicals to already colored strands.
+Colorists are able to get right up to the root with this technique, and it’s especially great if you’re only going in for a touch-up: The colorist will only color what has grown out—meaning no adding unnecessary chemicals to already-colored strands.

 Curly hair is already delicate and more dry than other hair types, so reducing how many chemicals you put on it will help keep it healthier in the long run.